mikespub-org/sclorg-django-ex/README.md

 ## What has been done for you

-This is a minimal Flask `0.12.2` project.
+This is a minimal Flask `1.0.2` project.
 It was created with these steps:

-1. Create a virtualenv
 2. Manually install Flask and other dependencies
 3. Load automatically all the env variables starting with `APP_`
 3. `pip freeze > requirements.txt`